jith-in/Bingo/README.md

 # Bingo
- Select random sample values and rows by uploading csv or excel file without using any database
+ This is a Windows Application for selecting random values and rows by uploading csv or excel file without using any database